NFL picks, predictions, best bets today: This Week 15 parlay returns nearly 25-1

 After 10,000 simulations, SportsLine's model reveals its top Week 15 NFL 25-1 football parlay

 The NFL Week 15 schedule is full of playoff implications.
 Among them is the AFC West matchup between Justin Herbert and the Los Angeles Chargers vs. Patrick Mahomes and the Kansas City Chiefs.
 Los Angeles is in the thick of the AFC West race, while the Chiefs need a strong finish and a lot of help to reach the postseason for an 11th consecutive year.
-Kansas City is a 4.5-point favorite and is 4-6 against the spread in its last 10 games, while Los Angeles is 3-6-1 ATS in their last 10.
+Kansas City is a 5.5-point favorite and is 4-6 against the spread in its last 10 games, while Los Angeles is 3-6-1 ATS in their last 10 and coming off a short week and an overtime game no less.
 The Chargers won the last meeting, 27-21, in Brazil on Sept.
 5.

-There are a number of other solid matchups on the Week 15 NFL schedule, including Bills (-1.5) vs. Patriots, Ravens (-2.5) vs. Bengals, Packers (-2.5) vs. Broncos, Lions vs. Rams (-5.5) and Colts vs. Seahawks (-13.5) on 'Sunday Night Football.'
+There are a number of other solid matchups on the Week 15 NFL schedule, including Bills (-1.5) vs. Patriots, Ravens (-2.5) vs. Bengals, Packers (-2.5) vs. Broncos, Lions vs. Rams (-6) and Colts vs. Seahawks (-13.5).
 Before locking in any Week 15 NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 15 on a 50-35 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.